viamrobotics/docs/docs/tutorials/build-a-mock-robot.md

 Most simple robots will have only one part, but can have as many parts as needed.

 Parts are organized in a tree, with one of them being the _main_ part, and the others being _sub-parts_.
-You can access any sub-part either directly, or via any part above it in the tree.
+You can access any sub-part either directly, or through any part above it in the tree.
 Each part runs a single _viam-server_ instance.

 ## How to configure a sub-part in the Viam app